AbhilashKotha/YG-Drone-Project/user_documentation.md

 ## Introduction
 Welcome to the YG-Drone-Project user documentation!
 This guide will help you get started with our mobile application, which allows you to control your drone using your iOS or Android device.
 Whether you're a drone enthusiast, student, or educator, this easy-to-use app will provide you with a hands-on learning experience about the principles of flight and electronics.

+# Why YG-Drone-Project?
+Unlike most radio remotes, the YG-Drone-Project remote does not need any extra physical remote devices to operate the drone.
+It only needs a smartphone which is now easily available to everyone.
+The installation is as easy as installing an application from the app store once the APK file is ready.
+This will not need much user education and makes it easy for the learners to fly a drone.
+In addition, it also reduces the cost.

+# Who are the developers?
+The project currently has below 6 active contributors and we welcome any interested developers to contribute.
+We are looking for contributions in both technical and non-technical ways.

+@AbhilashKotha
+@vivekanandareddy-ponugoti
+@praneethreddy9
+@rdonadula
+@pavan6135
+@vivek50399

+# How to engage in development-related discussions?
+We have a discussion forum available on GitHub and we welcome any ideas and suggestions on the same.
+Below is the link to access the same https://github.com/AbhilashKotha/YG-Drone-Project/discussions

 ## Getting Started
 1. Install the YG-Drone-Project app on your iOS or Android device.
 2. Ensure Bluetooth is turned on both on your mobile device and the drone's receiver.